mitmedialab/PRG-Group-Map/README.md

 ### Gitpod Configuration

+Because we are forcing everyone to write code, we want to make it as easy as possible to get going with this project.
+To do this, we'll make use of [Gitpod](https://www.gitpod.io/), which provides access to virtual development environments.

-1. **Login to Gitpod:** Click the following button to open [Gitpod](https://www.gitpod.io/), a service we'll use to access a cloud development environment pre-configured for this project:
+1. **Login to Gitpod:** Click the following button to open a [Gitpod](https://www.gitpod.io/) workspace for this project:
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mitmedialab/PRG-Group-Map)
     1. Unless you already have a gitpod account (and are logged in), you should be prompted to `Continue with Github`.
 After clicking `Continue with Github`, login to github (if prompted) and authorize gitpod (if prompted).
     - **NOTE:** If you do NOT have a github account, please make one and let [Parker](https://github.com/pmalacho-mit) know.
 Once he gives you the necessary permissions, you can continue with the below steps.
 2. **Configure User Preferences**: Once logged in, gitpod will likely ask you about some user preferences.
 We recommend the following:
     - Select 'VS Code Broswer for your editor
     - Select 'Dark' theme
 3. **Give Gitpod write access:** Gitpod should then open you up a worskpace (cool, right?).
-Unfortunately, we need to make one permissions change to ensure once we start editing we can preserve our changes.
+We just need to make one permissions change to ensure once we start editing code we can preserve our changes through [git](https://git-scm.com/).
     1. Click the green Gitpod button in the very bottom left corner of the screen, which will open up a list of gitpod commands.
 Select `Gitpod: Open Access Control`.
         - **NOTE:** The gitpod workspace might be a little slow to start, so if nothing happens when you click the button, wait a moment and try again.
     3. In the tab that the previous step opened: